Close Menu

 Gutters are attached to the fascia and work with downspouts to channel rainwater away from the house.
 Together, they help protect the foundation and landscaping.

-Why Are Roof Overhangs (Eaves) Important?
+Why Are Roof Overhangs (Eaves) Important?what's the overhang on a house roof called?

 Roof overhangs provide numerous benefits beyond just protection from the weather.
 Here are some key advantages: